Skip to main content

 <no words recognized>

-👎 Can’t find text("Alice Johnson") on its own.
+👎 Can’t find either text("Alice Johnson") on its own.

-Single Character Not Detected
+5. Single Character not Detected

-Example: Say you want to click just the character “2” - but OCR does not detect it:
+Problem: Sometimes, Text Detector/ annotation tool, does not detect single charactors, even though they look clearly on screen.
+Example: Say you want to click **just the character “2” - but OCR does not detects them:

 ✅ Expected Behavior